Skip to main content

 • Name - Set the peripheral’s name, which you’d like it to be displayed with.

-• Temperature Delta Threshold - Temperature change with more than the specified value in Celsius triggers sensor data report.
+• Delta Threshold - Temperature change with more than the specified value in Celsius triggers sensor data report.
 The minimum is 0.1℃ and the maximum is 5℃.

-• Temperature Offset - A value, which will be added (if positive) and subtracted (if negative) from the temperature readings to make them more accurate.
+• Offset - A value, which will be added (if positive) and subtracted (if negative) from the temperature readings to make them more accurate.

 Humidity settings